Veliki Grđevac

+Veliki Grđevac ([ʋêlikiː ɡr̩̂dʑeʋats], Nagygordonya) is a settlement and a municipality in Bjelovar-Bilogora County, Croatia.

 Geography

 The present municipality Veliki Grđevac arose during the Croatian War of Independence, separated from the former municipality Grubišno Polje.
 Municipality area extends from the southwestern slopes of Bilogora hills, across the Česma river towards the northernmost slopes of the Moslavačka gora.
 Area around the Veliki Grđevac is characterized by wet meadows under Bilogora hills.

-Municipality

-The following villages comprise the Veliki Grđevac municipality:
+Demographics

+According to the 2021 census, the population of the municipality was 2,316, with 1,054 living in the town proper.

+According to the 2001 census, there are 3,248 inhabitants, 80.41% of which are Croats, in 1,157 of family households.

+The municipality consists of the following settlements: